Pillar 2: Provide ACCOMMODATIONS to Employees

 A variety of tools and resources exist to help employers support and accommodate their employees with mental health conditions.

-The U.S. Department of Labor’s Office of Disability Employment Policy offers a helpful webpage titled “Accommodations for Employees with Psychiatric Disabilities.”
-In addition to general background and sample workplace modifications, it outlines several accommodations that have proved effective in helping employees with psychiatric disabilities more effectively perform their jobs, including the following:
+- The U.S. Department of Labor’s Office of Disability Employment Policy's (ODEP) “Accommodations for Employees with Psychiatric Disabilities” webpage offers general background and sample workplace modifications.
+It also outlines several possibilities for accommodations that have proved effective in helping employees with psychiatric disabilities more effectively perform their jobs, including:

-- Flexible Workplaces– Telecommuting and/or working from home.
+- Flexible workplaces: Offering options for telecommuting and/or working from home.

-- Scheduling– Part-time work hours, job sharing, adjustments in the start or end of work hours, compensation time and/or “make up” of missed time.
+- Scheduling: Offering part-time work hours, job sharing, adjustments in the start or end of work hours, compensation time and/or “make up” of missed time.

-- Leave– Sick leave for reasons related to mental health, flexible use of vacation time, additional unpaid or administrative leave for treatment or recovery, leaves of absence and/or use of occasional leave (a few hours at a time) for therapy and other related appointments.
+- Leave: Allowing sick leave for mental health reasons, flexible use of vacation time, additional unpaid or administrative leave for treatment or recovery, leaves of absence and/or use of occasional leave (a few hours at a time) for therapy and other related appointments.

-- Breaks– Breaks according to individual needs rather than a fixed schedule, more frequent breaks and/or greater flexibility in scheduling breaks, provision of backup coverage during breaks, and telephone breaks during work hours to call professionals and others needed for support.
+- Breaks: Allowing breaks according to individual needs rather than a fixed schedule, allowing more frequent breaks and/or greater flexibility in scheduling breaks, providing backup coverage during breaks, providing telephone breaks during work hours to call center professionals, etc.

-- Other Policies– Beverages and/or food permitted at workstations, if necessary, to mitigate the side effects of medications, on-site job coaches.
+- Other policies: Allowing beverages and/or food at workstations, if necessary, to mitigate the side effects of medications, providing on-site job coaches. etc.